Rites of Passage for a Model Railway - 20: Detailing, the Ace of Spades in the Pack

 It's all there, how to achieve it, with what materials.
 You're still sat there?
 Come on...

-Finally some views of Thoraldby, a tip for detailing
+Finally some views of Thoraldby, and tips for detailing

 In the top picture here are a few BR road vehicles.
 Seated on an old delivery trailer - nearest - see a couple of drivers talking during a break between deliveries.
 The station platform has been achieved with rubble 'infill' to save money on stone surfacing at a wayside station of little economic importance.